-The FAR application should be filed within twenty days of the date of the decision of the Appeals Court.
+The FAR application should be filed within 21 days of the date of the decision of the Appeals Court.
 The application should be based on substantial reasons affecting the public interest or the interests of justice.
-Applications are decided without oral argument.
+Applications are typically decided without oral argument.

-Requirements for the contents of the application, including no more than ten pages of argument, are set forth at Rule 27.1(b).
-An opposition may be filed, within ten days, limited to ten pages, Rule 27.1(c).
-The covers of the application and opposition should be white, Rule 20(b) and other requirements as to form are also covered in that subsection.
+Requirements for the contents of the application are set forth at Rule 27.1(b).
+A response may be filed, within 14 days, according to Rule 27.1(c).
+The covers of the application and response should be white, Rule 20(a)(6)(A), and other requirements as to form are also covered in that subsection.

-The application may be e-filed to avoid the requirement to file an original and 17 copies.
-The filing fee is $270 in civil cases.
+The application may be e-filed.
+The filing fee is $270 in civil cases, plus a $7 e-filing vendor fee.
 There is no filing fee in criminal cases.

 If the application is allowed, Rule 27.1(f) governs the filing of a new brief in lieu of copies of the Appeals Court brief.
-The parties on further appellate review retain the same designation (appellant or appellee) and file the same color brief as in the Appeals court.
+The parties on further appellate review retain the same designation (appellant or appellee) and file the same color brief as in the Appeals Court.
 The caption remains the same as in the Appeals Court.
-See also Rule 19(b)(3).
+See also Rule 19(d)(1)(B)(ii).

 A statement of the required form of motions is found in Rule 20 of the Massachusetts Rules of Appellate Procedure.

 Motions must be filed and served in accordance with Rule 13.

 The content of motions is discussed in Rule 15.

 Motions may be referred for disposition or recommendation to a single justice, from which an appeal may be taken and briefed.
 Motions may also be referred to the Justices for argument, if the issue is briefed, at the time the case in chief is argued.